shlin168/go-whois/README.md

 go build -o $PWD/bin ./cmd/server
 ```
 ### Usage
-Start server, default listen on `:8080` port, and prometheus metrics show in `:6060`
+Start the server (default: listens on port `:8080` and serves Prometheus metrics on `:6060`):
 ```bash
 ./bin/server
 ```
-Run `./bin/server -h` to check other arguments
+Run `./bin/server -h` to see all available arguments.

 ### API
 `POST /whois`

-Query with domain/ip
+Query with domain or IP address:
 ```
 {
   "query": "www.google.com"